 Those groups, in turn, were complex because they contained members who were distinguished from one another in a highly expressed structure of roles, skills, and activities, and who were at the same time linked with each other in order to accomplish their goals.
 The groups were also open systems involved in active, two-way exchanges with other groups and their environment.
 The openness and resourcefulness of these groups were extremely important during this process.
 These traits empowered them to overcome obstacles to their goals and efficiently apply their capacities.

-Finally, every individual was also complex system.
+Finally, every individual was also a complex system.
 All these individuals brought to the group their diverse skills, knowledge, experiences, beliefs, creativity, and emotions.
 In this way, the organization was almost like a set of Russian nesting dolls: Complexity in complexity in complexity.

 In the long run, when diverse individuals self-organize, they are able to create highly adaptable and resilient forms.
 A new collective intelligence emerges as individuals—each with his or her own self-organized creativity—are joined together.